The Bitcoin Node Operator’s Critical Role Explained

 What is a node operator in Bitcoin?

-A Bitcoin node operator is any person or entity that runs the Bitcoin software on a computer, directly participating in the network's operation.
-By validating transactions and maintaining a copy of the blockchain, these operators are fundamental to the security and decentralization of the entire system.
+A Bitcoin node operator is an individual or organization that runs a computer with the Bitcoin software to help maintain the network.
+By validating transactions and blocks, they are fundamental to the security and decentralization of the entire system.

 What responsibilities does a Bitcoin node operator have?